Dog fouling is dealt with by your local council.

 Use an internet search engine, or call a directory enquiries service to find a local vet.

-If you are concerned for the welfare of an animal Report animal cruelty to the RSPCA online
+If you are concerned that an animal is being neglected you should Report animal cruelty to the RSPCA online

-It is important to have ready the following details: a description of the animal(s) involved, the exact location of the animals, the names and addresses of any other witnesses, the registration number of any vehicle involved, and the name and address of the suspect(s) if known.
-If you are witnessing an ongoing act of cruelty or violence towards an animal please call 101/999.
+Please have ready the following details: a description of the animal(s) involved, the exact location of the animals, the names and addresses of any other witnesses, the registration number of any vehicle involved, and the name and address of the suspect(s) if known.

 To report the theft of any type of animal please call us on 101, or 999 if the incident is in progress.